• Skip to primary navigation

 A glass measuring cup with panna cotta in it.

-Step 4: Carefully pour mixture into a glass measuring cup or a pitcher with a spout.
+Step 4: Pour mixture into a glass measuring cup or a pitcher with a spout.

 Glass jars and ramekins with panna cotta and a mango.